abenbachir/MediumEditor/README.md

 3. Parse essence metadata and build HTML/json/xml
 4. Return the informations (background-image, caption, width, height, or HTML )

-I will add more tutorials te explain in more details how to use different frameworks as symfony, laravel or django to implement the backend side.
+I will add more tutorials to explain in more details how to use some frameworks as symfony, laravel or django to implement the backend side.

 # Contribution
 You are welcome to contribute on this project :).